Investigating tES alongside reading and language instruction. Grounded in 14 peer-reviewed tES trials.

 200+ people stimulated

 We've already delivered tES (transcranial electrical stimulation) sessions to 200+ people.
-This is proven hardware with real deployment history — not a prototype on a bench.
+Our hardware has real deployment history — not a prototype on a bench.

 The team